Are you ready to take back self-control?

-You’ve heard it before.
-We’re social creatures.
-We’re also people who think.
-And it’s common enough for us to believe that we think rationally, but we’re also emotional people.
-The broad blending of thinking and feeling can lead us toward greatness and happiness.
-But it can just as simply leave us feeling anxious or depressed.
+Are you feeling stressed out or depressed?
+Do you have anxiety?
+You’ve heard it before; we’re social beings and creatures of habit.
+We’re also people who think and interpret, and it’s common enough to believe that we reason, but we’re also emotional – people with feelings.
+The inescapable blending of thinking and feeling can lead us toward greatness and happiness.
+But it can also leave us feeling frazzled, confused, anxious, down, hopeless, and depressed.

 How You Can Bring Yourself Out of Anxiety, Stress, and Dark Thoughts

 We all feel down and out sometimes.
 However, your mental and physical health can take a turn when you continually feel like you can no longer cope with things like rejection, unemployment, and grief.
 It is common to suffer from depression, anxiety, and even suicidal thoughts at dark times.
 However, there is hope and many ways to bring light into your life.

 If you have felt suicidal, you can give yourself a safety net by creating a safety plan.
 This should include information on deciding if you might be getting close to a crisis and a list of mental health professionals in your area.
 Although a concerned friend or family member often writes a safety plan, you may feel better knowing it is in place.

 For many of us, finances are a huge source of stress.
 But, we often get scared of moving forward because we fear failure.
 Don’t let your reservations stop you.
 If your job doesn’t meet your needs, it might be time to consider a career change.
 You can even go to school online and avoid the crowds to earn a degree in a field you’re passionate about.
 Working toward personal improvement in a comfortable environment can help you achieve your goals without duress.